tocco934/aws-foundry-ssl/README.md

 ## IPv6 Support

-This is still a bit experimental as currently this script relies on your default VPC.
-If you haven't set your VPC to support IPv6, ideally you'll need to manually make the following changes first:
+This is still experimental as currently this script relies on your default VPC.
+The goal is that IPv6 uses http/2 and TLS (https) _only_, with insecure non-TLS (http) being only available over IPv4 for debugging.
+TLS (https) over IPv4 remains supported, of course.

+If you haven't configured your VPC to support IPv6, you'll need to manually make the following changes:

 - **VPC**: Add a new IPv6 CIDR (Amazon-provided)
 - **Subnets**